daviddoria/InteractivePoissonEditing/README.md

 NOTE: you cannot configure (ccmake) and THEN set CMAKE_CXX_FLAGS - you MUST include the gnu++11 in the ccmake command the very first time it is run.

 - Boost 1.51
+You can tell this project's CMake to use a local boost build with: ccmake . -DBOOST_ROOT=/home/doriad/build/boost_1_51

 Building
 --------